6 Key Software Development Trends (2022-2024)

 Accenture is also focused on acquiring cloud companies.

-Most recently, they bought Industrie&Co and have acquired seven other companies in the past 18 months.
+Most recently, they bought Industrie&Co and have acquired several other companies since the start of 2020.

 Due to the massive growth in this industry, demand for cloud-native software engineers has never been higher.